Thursday 9 May 2024

 Notes:

 • This is still possibly my favourite story.
-I took a risk on writing evil as a bigger idea, which I think helps distinguish these Wonder Woman stories.
+I took a risk of writing evil as a bigger idea, which I think helps distinguish these Wonder Woman stories.
 By my standards, I thought there were some imaginative scenes and twists.
 I also introduced a couple of my fonder characters.

 4. Wonder Woman in Tokyo